 Tribal people are enjoying the Diwali festival with firecrackers.

-Diwali celebrates with dancing to the tunes of tarpa instrument.
+Diwali celebrates by dancing to the tunes of the tarpa instrument.

 Men are collecting leaves.